 Hardware constraints

-All seven models in this guide fit on a 24GB GPU for inference.
-Fine-tuning constraints are tighter:
+The GPU-backed models in this guide fit on a 24GB GPU for inference.
+Fine-tuning constraints are tighter, while CPU-first and edge models have a different memory profile:

 Keep all checkpoints; save more frequently than default